-After buying a printer in Toronto, you can make decisions about certain customizations or changes, and any software or security that may be used for the product.
+After you choose to buy printers, this allows you to make decisions about certain customizations or changes, including what type of software or security you use.
 Additionally, if the printer were to experience any technical issues, you could have full authority on who repairs the product.

-Just as there are advantages, there are also some downsides to purchasing a printer in Toronto.
-Paying for a printer up front can be extremely costly depending on the size of your business and ultimately affect the financial health of your organization.
-Furthermore, investing a large sum of money on a depreciating asset may not provide the best return in the case of a resale.
+Just as there are advantages, there are also some downsides to purchasing printers rather than leasing them.
+Paying for a printer up front can be costly depending on the size of your business and could ultimately affect the financial health of your organization.
+Furthermore, investing a large sum of money in a depreciating asset may not provide the best return in the case of a resale.

 Does Buying Make Sense For Me?

 Another huge advantage of leasing is that you don’t have to worry about the depreciation of assets.
 With most lease agreements, you can easily upgrade to the latest technology without losing large sums of your investment.